BSL Ltd leads gainers in 'B' group

 ALSO READ

-Alpa Laboratories consolidated net profit rises 165.29% in the June 2020 quarter

-Alpa Laboratories reports consolidated net loss of Rs 2.33 crore in the March 2020 quarter
+Tata Teleservices (Maharashtra) reports standalone net loss of Rs 873.96 crore in the March 2020 quarter

-Alpa Laboratories reports standalone net loss of Rs 1.77 crore in the March 2020 quarter
+Tata Teleservices (Maharashtra) reports standalone net loss of Rs 1069.26 crore in the June 2020 quarter

 -

-Paramount Communications Ltd, Bal Pharma Ltd, Alpa Laboratories Ltd and Country Condos Ltd are among the other gainers in the BSE's 'B' group today, 15 October 2020.
+Ausom Enterprise Ltd, Tata Teleservices (Maharashtra) Ltd, Omax Autos Ltd and Orient Bell Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2020.

-Paramount Communications Ltd, Bal Pharma Ltd, Alpa Laboratories Ltd and Country Condos Ltd are among the other gainers in the BSE's 'B' group today, 15 October 2020.
+Ausom Enterprise Ltd, Tata Teleservices (Maharashtra) Ltd, Omax Autos Ltd and Orient Bell Ltd are among the other gainers in the BSE's 'B' group today, 20 October 2020.

-Paramount Communications Ltd surged 18.64% to Rs 7.7.
+Ausom Enterprise Ltd soared 19.95% to Rs 51.7.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 35151 shares were traded on the counter so far as against the average daily volumes of 11953 shares in the past one month.
+On the BSE, 2303 shares were traded on the counter so far as against the average daily volumes of 4983 shares in the past one month.

-Bal Pharma Ltd soared 9.99% to Rs 66.05.
+Tata Teleservices (Maharashtra) Ltd surged 19.82% to Rs 4.05.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 20239 shares were traded on the counter so far as against the average daily volumes of 31542 shares in the past one month.
+On the BSE, 25.95 lakh shares were traded on the counter so far as against the average daily volumes of 3.48 lakh shares in the past one month.

-Alpa Laboratories Ltd rose 9.96% to Rs 43.6.
+Omax Autos Ltd advanced 14.25% to Rs 41.7.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 78421 shares were traded on the counter so far as against the average daily volumes of 31164 shares in the past one month.
+On the BSE, 5652 shares were traded on the counter so far as against the average daily volumes of 1429 shares in the past one month.

-Country Condos Ltd jumped 9.95% to Rs 2.1.
+Orient Bell Ltd jumped 13.95% to Rs 130.25.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.17 lakh shares were traded on the counter so far as against the average daily volumes of 16100 shares in the past one month.
+On the BSE, 27249 shares were traded on the counter so far as against the average daily volumes of 6729 shares in the past one month.

 Powered by Capital Market - Live News